devlnull/stock-exchange-design/Readme.md

 54=1 | 38=15 | 40=2 | 44=15 | 58=PHLX EQUITY TESTING | 59=0 | 47=C | 32=0 | 31=0 | 151=15 | 14=0 | 6=0 | 10=128 |
 ```

 ### High-Level Design
 ![High Level Design](./assets/StochExchange_HighLevelDesign.svg)

+#### Critical Path
+- 1:      A client places an order via the broker's web or mobile app.
+- 2:      The broker sends the order to the exchange.
+- 3:      The broker enters the exchange through the client gateway.
+The client gateway performs basic gatekeeeping functions such as input validation, rate limiting, authentication, normalizationm etc, The client gateway then forwards the order to thec order manager.
+- 4~5:    The order manager performs risk checks based on rules set by the risk manager.
+- 6:      After passing risk checks, the order manager verifies therre are sufficient funds in the wallet for the order.
+- 7~9:    The order is sent to the matching engine.
+When a match is found, the matching engine emits two execution(also called fills), with one each for the buy and sell sides.
+To guarantee that matching results are deterministic when replayed, both orders and executions are sequenced in the sequencer.
+- 10~14:  The execution are returned to the client.

+#### Reporting Flow
+- 1~2:      The reporter collects all the necessary reporting fields(e.g. client_id, price, quantity, order_type, filled_quantity, remaining_quantity) from orders and executions, and writes the consolidated records to the database.

 ### API Design
 ### Data Model
 ### Performance